akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities/transition-post-actions.md

 Each post action can be optionally configured with condition.
 It allows to implement more sufficient logic in transitions definitions.
 If condition is not satisfied post action won't be executed.

+If flag "break_on_failure" is specified post action throws an exception on error, otherwise logs error using standard logger.

 See syntax examples:

 **Full Configuration Example**